camunda/camunda-docs/docs/guides/automating-a-process-using-bpmn.md

 When you deploy the diagram, it becomes available on the selected cluster and new instances can start.
 :::

-To execute your completed process diagram, click the blue **Deploy Diagram** button.
+To execute your completed process diagram, click the blue **Deploy diagram** button.

 You can now start a new process instance to initiate your process diagram.
-Click the blue **Start Instance** button.
+Click the blue **Start instance** button.

 You can now monitor your instances in [Operate](./components/operate/index.md).
-From your diagram, click the honeycomb icon button next to the Start Instance button, and **View Process Instances**.
+From your diagram, click the honeycomb icon button next to the **Start instance** button, and **View process instances**.
 This will automatically take you to Camunda Operate to monitor your running instances.

 You can also visit an ongoing list of user tasks required in your BPMN diagram.
-Click the honeycomb icon button next to the **Start Instance** button, and **View User Tasks** to automatically be taken to [Tasklist](./components/tasklist/introduction.md).
+Click the honeycomb icon button next to the **Start instance** button, and **View user tasks** to automatically be taken to [Tasklist](./components/tasklist/introduction.md).

 :::note
 Variables are part of a process instance and represent the data of the instance.
 To learn more about these values, variable scope, and input/output mappings, visit our documentation on [variables](../components/concepts/variables.md).